sparisi/gym_minatar/README.md

 python playground.py breakout
 ```
 This will start a Breakout game (commands are displayed on the terminal).
-The flag `--record` allows you to record the game and save it to a GIF.
+You can pass the flag `--record` to record the game and save it to a GIF.
-The flag `--practice` makes the game wait until the user sends an action (otherwise,
+The flag `--practice` makes the game wait until you send an action (otherwise,
 every 0.5 seconds the game receives NO-OP).

 ## Games
 Actions are discrete, while observations have shape `(rows, cols, channels)`
 with values in [-1, 1].
 The number of actions and channels depends on the game.
-All boards have size (10, 10) by default.
+All screens have size (10, 10) by default.
 To change it:
 ```python
 gymnasium.make(..., size=(rows, cols))
 ```